 As a consequence, four Indian cities feature amongst the 10 most polluted cities in the world.(3) The situation is alarming and if nothing changes the problem will get worse.

-Therefore, we need innovative and comprehensive solutions to transform the fifth largest automobile industry in the world(4) from predominantly fossil fuel technology to greener fuel that will help the society to live and commute in a healthier way.
+Therefore, we need innovation in automobile industry and electric vehicle solutions to transform the fifth largest automobile industry in the world(4) from predominantly fossil fuel technology to green fuel technologies that will help the society to live and commute in a healthier way.

 Well, the good news is that technology is finding new ways to a greener future and soon this will be an urban reality.

-Facing similar challenges many countries including developed economies in other parts of the world are already opting for electric vehicles or EV that have very low carbon footprint at zero emission.
+Facing similar challenges many countries including developed economies in other parts of the world are already opting for fully electric cars or EV that have very low carbon footprint at zero emission.

 Realizing the potential and the apparent benefits of the technology, the government of India is mobilizing the auto industry for a complete makeover to electric vehicle production by 2030.

 This will help the nation reduce the oil bill by approximately $ 60 billion, bring down emission by nearly 37% and restrict the inflating demand for road infrastructure over the next 13 years.
 (5)